BMP-1: Development

-Models

-A large number of variants of the BMP-1 were produced, with the most notable IFV variants being: BMP-2, MLI-84 and Boragh.

 Table of models

 Production history

 The BMP went into production with the Soviet Army in 1966.
 The first series (Ob'yekt 765 Sp1, "specification 1") was produced until 1969.
 It was replaced by the improved production model, the BMP-1 (the Ob'yekt 765 Sp2), which was produced from 1969 until 1973.
 This, in turn, was replaced by the Ob'yekt 765 Sp3, which was a modernized, 200 kg heavier version that was produced from 1973 to 1979.
 A number of improvements were made to the reliability of the chassis, engine and transmission during mass production.

-The last version of the BMP-1 IFV (BMP-1P, Ob'yekt 765 Sp4), which was produced from 1979 to 1983, was armed with a more powerful ATGM launcher 9P135M-1 for the ATGM "Konkurs"/"Fagot".
-The main manufacturer of the BMP-1 and its different variants was the Kurgan Machine Building Works (Kurganskiy Mashinostroitelyniy Zavod).
+The latest version of the BMP-1 IFV (BMP-1P, Ob'yekt 765 Sp4), which was produced from 1979 to 1983, was armed with a more powerful ATGM launcher 9P135M-1 for the ATGM "Konkurs"/"Fagot".
+The main manufacturer of the BMP-1 and its different variants was the Kurgan Machine Building Works (Kurganskiy Mashinostroitelyniy Zavod) in Russia.
 The PRP-3 artillery reconnaissance vehicles were produced by the Chelyabinsk Tractor Works (ChTZ).
 The PRP-4/PRP-4M artillery reconnaissance vehicles were produced by the Rubtsovsk Engineering Works (RMZ).
 Upgrades of the BMP-1 were performed by KMZ as well as by tank repair workshops of the Ministry of Defence during scheduled and major overhauls.
 More than 20,000 BMP-1s and vehicles based on it were built in the USSR.

 BMP-1s were produced under license by Czechoslovakia (BVP-1), Romania (MLI-84) and India.
 Since 1986, the People's Republic of China has produced its own unlicensed copy called the Type 86 (WZ 501).
 The number of Type 86 IFVs and vehicles based upon it is around 3,000.
 It is still in service with the People's Liberation Army.
 From 1997, Iran produced its own modification of the BMP-1, the Boragh, which resembles the Chinese WZ 503.